• Skip to main content

 There are three key principles we follow to help protect your nest egg:

 2.)
-Own tax-efficient investments
+Own Tax-Efficient Investments

 Warren Buffet says his favorite holding period is forever.
-We agree.

-Every time an investment is bought or sold (i.e "turned over"), costs are incurred.
+Every time an investment is bought or sold (i.e., "turned over"), costs are incurred.
 Not just obvious costs like transaction fees and taxes, but hidden costs like bid-ask spreads.

-Not all investments are created equal.
-Just because you can invest your money into something (e.g. Gold), does not mean you should.
+Just because you can invest your money into something (e.g., gold), does not mean you should!

 We only invest in asset classes that:

-2. Work well when invested together in a diversified portfolio (e.g. low and/or negative correlation to each other)
+2. Work well when invested together in a diversified portfolio (e.g., low and/or negative correlation to each other)

 👉 Want to learn more about creating income in retirement?
 Click here to get your Free Retirement Assessment.